How To Sound Less Like a Tourist in Portuguese Restaurants

 Asking About Dishes

-Here are a few key questions:
+Here are a few good questions:

 EnglishPortuguese